IAM-Heimdall/Docs/docs/Challenges.md

 ---
 layout: page
-title: The Challenge - Identifying AI Agents
 permalink: /challenges/
 ---

+## The Challenge - Identifying AI Agents

 - **Authentication**: How does a service (website, API) know it's interacting with a legitimate AI agent versus a human, a simple bot, or a malicious actor?
 How can it verify the agent is acting with valid user consent?